Instant Download, NO Registration Required!

 The advantage to both of these is that you can do it low and slow, so you only need to run by and stir it every hour or two, if that.
 I leave mine overnight in the crock pot much of the time.

 You DO have to peel and core the apples.
-Yes, you can use one of those peeler corer slicer crank gadgets to do it.
+Yes, you can use one of those peeler corer slicer crank gadgets to do it (make sure it has the clamp, NOT the suction thingy, those never work!).
+I just quarter them and do not cut them any further, sometimes i only half them.
 But you do NOT have to process the apples any further in any way other than a light mashing if you want.
-The cooker does all the work for you.
+The cooker does all that work for you.

 Peel and core the apples.
 Cut them in quarters, you don't need to do more than that.